-Rehabilitation or Habilitation Plan Of Treatment-a written plan which describes the services and supplies for the Rehabilitation or Habilitation care and treatment to be provided to a Participant.
-The written plan must be established and periodically reviewed by an attending Physician.
+Rehabilitation or Habilitation Plan of Treatment-a written plan established and reviewed periodically by an attending Physician which describes the services and supplies for the Rehabilitation or Habilitation care and treatment to be provided to a Participant.

 Rehabilitation (or Rehabilitative)-restoring skills and functional abilities necessary for daily living and skills related to communication that have been lost or impaired due to disease, illness or injury.